 For five and a half years, I searched all over for my girl.
 For five and a half years, I walked and walked to look for her.
-For five and a half years, during rain, snow, heat to search for my daughter, for my only 1 2 daughter.
-For five and a half years, I longed for her, longed to see her face, longed to touch her, longed to tell 3 her I love you.
-For five and a half years, I would call 4 5 out her name.
+For five and a half years, during rain, snow, heat to search for my daughter, for my only daughter.
+For five and a half years, I longed for her, longed to see her face, longed to touch her, longed to tell her I love you.
+For five and a half years, I would call out her name.
 For five and a half years, I held onto hope, hope for a sign.
-For five and a half years, I would tell 6 her story, hoping someone would tell where she was.
-For 7 five and a half years, I carried her picture, showing it to 8 anyone who would look.
-9 10 I fundraised and asked people for donations 11 to help me keep her story in the media.
-I asked for help from everyone to be able to pay for posters and a 12 billboard.
-I remember when I was baking cookies for a 13 14 sale, I wished I was baking for Karina to eat and not for monies to help me find her.
-Anything I could do or ask to 15 help me find my daughter, I did.
-16 17 Without the help of Saskatoon Police Service, Chief Clive Weighill, Sergeant Kevin Montgomery, 18 Inspector Randy Huisman, retired member Bruce Gordon, 19 Detective Constable Rebecca Parenteau, Victim Services, 20 Dorthea Swiftwolfe, Ashley Jestan, Loretta Johnston, Women 21 22 Walking Together, Myrna LaPlante, Darlene Okemaysim-23 Sicotte, Saskatoon Tribal Council, Chief Felix Thomas, Crystal Laplante, Marge Wichillen (phon), Federation of 24 25 Sovereign Indigenous Nation, Vice-Chief Kimberly Jonathan, were there to be my voice when I could not speak.
+For five and a half years, I would tell her story, hoping someone would tell where she was.
+For five and a half years, I carried her picture, showing it to anyone who would look.
+I fundraised and asked people for donations to help me keep her story in the media.
+I asked for help from everyone to be able to pay for posters and a from everyone to be able to pay for posters and a billboard.
+I remember when I was baking cookies for a sale, I wished I was baking for Karina to eat and not for monies to help me find her.
+Anything I could do or ask to help me find my daughter, I did.

+Without the help of Saskatoon Police

+Service, Chief Clive Weighill, Sergeant Kevin Montgomery, Inspector Randy Huisman, retired member Bruce Gordon,

+Detective Constable Rebecca Parenteau, Victim Services, Dorthea Swiftwolfe, Ashley Jestan, Loretta Johnston, Women

+Walking Together, Myrna LaPlante, Darlene OkemaysimSicotte, Saskatoon Tribal Council, Chief Felix Thomas,

+Crystal Laplante, Marge Wichillen (phon), Federation of Sovereign Indigenous Nation, Vice-Chief Kimberly Jonathan,

+Third Chief Dutch Lerat, Saskatoon Deaf and Hard of Hearing, the journey would have been more difficult as they were there to be my voice when I could not speak.
 They were the voice for my daughter.

-Third Chief Dutch Lerat, Saskatoon Deaf and Hard of

-Hearing, the journey would have been more difficult as they